 An individual may rent one or more rooms of his/her single family home or apartment.
-If the applicant/recipient has roomer income, allowable expenses are pro-rated based on the number of rented rooms to the total number of rooms in the house.
+If the applicant/recipient has roomer income, pro-rate allowable expenses on the basis of the number of rented rooms to the total number of rooms in the house.
 Bathrooms, unfinished attics and basements do not count in determining total rooms.
 For example, if a house with six rooms has one room rented, one-sixth of the allowable expenses are deducted from the gross roomer income.
 The balance after deduction of the pro-rated expenses is countable unearned income.